RecipeTeacher

 Instructions

-1. Preheat oven to 325°F. Remove packaging from ham and any netting.
-Pat ham dry with paper towels.
+1. Preheat oven to 325°F. Remove packaging and any netting from the ham.
+Pat dry with paper towels and place flat side down in a large roasting pan.

-3. In a medium saucepan, mix the maple syrup, pineapple juice, brown sugar, Dijon mustard, apple cider vinegar, and ground ginger.
-Heat over medium heat, stirring until the sugar dissolves and the mixture thickens slightly—about 15 minutes.
+3. In a medium saucepan, combine the maple syrup, pineapple juice, brown sugar, Dijon mustard, apple cider vinegar, and ground ginger.
+Heat over medium, stirring until the sugar dissolves and the glaze thickens slightly, about 15 minutes.

-4. Brush half the glaze over the ham, making sure it gets into the scores.
-Arrange pineapple slices on the ham (if using) and secure them with toothpicks.
+4. Brush about half the glaze over the ham, working it into the scored lines.
+Attach pineapple slices with toothpicks if using.

-5. Cover ham loosely with foil and bake, basting with the remaining glaze every 20-30 minutes.
-Remove the foil in the last 30 minutes to caramelize the glaze.
-Bake for 10-15 minutes per pound, adjusting based on your ham’s specific cooking instructions.
+5. Cover loosely with foil and bake, basting with remaining glaze every 20 to 30 minutes.
+Remove foil in the final 30 minutes to caramelize the glaze.
+Bake 10 to 15 minutes per pound, or until internal temperature reaches 140°F.

 • Prep Time: 15 min